ultrinnan/PipBoy/README.md

 Your personal Pip-Boy for your Raspberry Pi with touchscreen (or any OS/web).

+Supports only modern browsers (focused on raspberry's chromium).

 Live demo here - http://pipboy.fedirko.pro

 Designed for 5 inch touch screen (800 x 480 px).